CS3219-AY2526Sem1/cs3219-ay2526s1-project-g32/matching_service/README.md

 ### Cancel Match Request
 **DELETE** `/requests`

 Removes a user from the matchmaking queue.
-User ID is extracted from the JWT token.
+User ID is extracted from the validated JWT token.

 **Headers:**
 ```